abdiasaires/ariane/README.md

 ## Compiling a test code

-To generate a .mem file from the assembly test program:
+To generate a .mem file from an assembly test program:

 ```
 $ cd test-bitmanip/as